Ampol: Foodary

-Prior to the rebranding to Ampol, service stations could also have Caltex's Star Mart and Star Shop convenience store formats, which were converted to Woolworths MetroGo or Foodary during the Ampol rebranding.
-Star Shop was a smaller version of Star Mart with just convenience items and packaged foods and limited operating hours.

 EG Ampol

 In 2003, Caltex Australia entered into a joint venture agreement with large supermarket retailer Woolworths.
 Shortly after in 2004, a similar fuel discount offer was launched by rival Coles Group.
 Woolworths' existing Plus Petrol service stations received Caltex branding and, similarly, Caltex service stations received Woolworths branding—the joint venture outlets became Caltex Woolworths.
 However, this was the case only with certain Caltex service stations close to Woolworths Supermarkets and many remain unassociated with the fuel discount offer until November 2018, when 125 Caltex-operated sites also began to accept the fuel discount offer.

 In April 2019, Woolworths sold all its 540 fuel stores to EG Group.
+They were rebranded to EG Ampol.
 As part of the sale, Woolworths fuel discount offers and collection of Woolworths Rewards points would be continued by EG Group for 15 years.

-All 540 EG Ampol sites, alongside 220 participating Ampol Woolworths MetroGo and Foodary branded Ampol sites, accept the four cents per litre discount petrol offer from Woolworths.
+Following the rebranding, all 540 EG Ampol sites, alongside 210 participating Ampol Foodary sites, continues to accept the four cents per litre discount petrol offer from Woolworths.
+Since 2022, EG Ampol was also partnering with fast food companies to deliver stores in some of their newer sites.

+Defunct store formats

+Ampol Woolworths MetroGo

+Ampol Woolworths MetroGo was a mini Woolworths convenience store offering a smaller range of items such as fresh food found at the major Woolworths Supermarkets, along with offering coffee.
+Some sites also contained a co-located Boost Juice outlet.
+Ampol Woolworths MetroGo was owned and operated by Ampol and was not part of EG Australia.
+Prior to March 2022, they were previously known simply as Ampol Woolworths Metro stores.
+On 21 August 2023, Ampol announced in their 2023 Half Year Results presentation that all 50 Ampol Woolworths MetroGo stores would be rebranded to Ampol Foodary.
+The rebranding had since been completed.

+Caltex Star Mart

+Prior to the rebranding to Ampol, service stations could also have Caltex's Star Mart and Star Shop convenience store formats, which were converted to Woolworths MetroGo or Foodary during the Ampol rebranding.

+Caltex Star Shop

+Caltex Star Shop was a smaller version of Caltex Star Mart with just convenience items and packaged foods and limited operating hours.
+The Woolworths MetroGo part would later be rebranded to Ampol Foodary in 2023.